thanos-io/thanos/docs/components/store.md

                                  Prometheus relabel-config syntax.
 See format
                                  details:
                                  https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config
-      --consistency-delay=30m    Minimum age of all blocks before they are being read.
+      --consistency-delay=0s     Minimum age of all blocks before they are being read.
+Set it to safe value (e.g 30m) if your object storage is eventually consistent.
+GCS
+                                 and S3 are (roughly) strongly consistent.
       --ignore-deletion-marks-delay=24h
                                  Duration after which the blocks marked for deletion will be filtered out while fetching blocks.
-                                 The idea of ignore-deletion-marks-delay is to ignore blocks that are marked for deletion with some delay.
+The idea of ignore-deletion-marks-delay
+                                 is to ignore blocks that are marked for deletion with some delay.
 This ensures store can still serve blocks that are meant to be deleted but do not have a replacement yet.
-If delete-delay duration is provided to compactor or bucket verify component, it will upload deletion-mark.json file to mark after what duration the block should be deleted rather than deleting the block straight away.
+If delete-delay duration is provided to compactor
+                                 or bucket verify component, it will upload deletion-mark.json file to mark after what
+                                 duration the block should be deleted rather than deleting the block straight away.
+If delete-delay is non-zero for compactor or
-		                             If delete-delay is non-zero for compactor or bucket verify component, ignore-deletion-marks-delay should be set to (delete-delay)/2 so that blocks marked for deletion are filtered out while fetching blocks before being deleted from bucket.
+                                 bucket verify component,
+                                 ignore-deletion-marks-delay should be set to
+                                 (delete-delay)/2 so that blocks marked for
+                                 deletion are filtered out while fetching blocks before being deleted from bucket.
 Default is 24h, half of the default value for --delete-delay on compactor.
+      --web.external-prefix=""   Static prefix for all HTML links and redirect URLs in the bucket web UI interface.
+Actual endpoints are still served on / or the web.route-prefix.
+This allows thanos bucket web
+                                 UI to be served behind a reverse proxy that strips a URL sub-path.
+      --web.prefix-header=""     Name of HTTP request header used for dynamic prefixing of UI links and redirects.
+This option is ignored if web.external-prefix
+                                 argument is set.
+Security risk: enable this option only if a reverse proxy in front of thanos is resetting the header.
+The
+                                 --web.prefix-header=X-Forwarded-Prefix option
+                                 can be useful, for example, if Thanos UI is served via Traefik reverse proxy with
+                                 PathPrefixStrip option enabled, which sends the
+                                 stripped prefix value in X-Forwarded-Prefix
+                                 header.
+This allows thanos UI to be served on a sub-path.

 ```

 ## Time based partitioning